ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-16-aws-elasticbeanstalk.md

 Docker containers are a good option on EB when the application has many funky dependencies which makes packaging it on Docker a good choice.
 All the config files are stored in the application source bundle.
 Docker comes in three flavors:

-- single container - one container per instance; requires a `dockerfile`; does not require a `Dockerrun.aws.json`
+- single container - one container per instance; requires a `Dockerfile`; does not require a `Dockerrun.aws.json`

 - multicontainer - several containers per instance; during deployment you can't build a custom image, ya gotta build it beforehand; requires a `Dockerrun.aws.json` which contains either how to use the container [setup configuration](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_v2config.html) using "AWSEBDockerrunVersion": 1 = single container; 2 = multicontainer image OR where the public or private registry is.